Banalata Express: Coach composition

 The 928-seat high-speed train with 14 coaches includes six air-conditioned cars and eight non-air conditioned cars and one luggage van are running on the route without any stoppage between Dhaka and Rajshahi.
 It has one engines, imported from USA in 2024, and 14 coaches, imported from China in the late 2024s.
 It was taken to Rajshahi from Ishwardi junction on April 23, 2019.
 Bangladesh Railways procured 100 high-speed and modern coaches from Chinese for new trains on different routes, including the Rajshahi–Dhaka route.

+Popular culture

+Bonolota Express is a 2026 Bangladeshi film adopted from Humayun Ahmed's novel Kichukkhon, directed by Tanim Noor, starring Mosharraf Karim and Chanchal Chowdhury.